Powered Air Purification Respirator

 - Prior to cleaning, discard hood and disassemble PAPR per User Instructions.

-- Clean all parts with a clean soft cloth dampened lightly with warm ~43°C (110°F) water containing a mild pH neutral (pH 6-8) detergent.
+- Clean all parts with a clean soft cloth lightly dampened with warm water containing a mildpH neutral (pH 6-8) detergent.

-- Wipe external surfaces with a clean soft cloth lightly dampened in one of the noted EPA-registered disinfectant cleaners.
-Follow user instructions for selected disinfectant.
+- Wipe external surfaces with a clean soft cloth lightly dampened in one of EPA-registered disinfectant cleaners, following its user instructions.

-- Clean components thoroughly with clean, warm, lightly damp cloth ~43°C (110°F) after each use.
+- Clean thoroughly with clean, warm, lightly damp cloth after each use.

 - NEVER ATTEMPT TO CLEAN THE FILTER.
 Replace and properly dispose of the filter when dirty or damaged.